 Amy is an author, executive producer, activist and healing practitioner.

 Amy has been working in the creative & technology industry for two decades as an Globally awarded executive producer (including 7 Cannes Lions) and writer.
 She began her career in the early days of digital working in interactive media at CNN.com and Alliance Atlantis’ U8TV.
-She moved into advertising working in management for agencies like TAXI and Grip on brands like Molson, Nike, Telus, MINI, WestJet, Amp’d Mobile, Honda and Labatt.
+She moved into advertising working in management for agencies like TAXI and Grip on brands like Molson, Nike, MINI, WestJet, Amp’d Mobile, and Honda.
 In 2009 she founded the creative collective Lunch.
 As she believes creating things – should be as easy as ordering lunch.
 She brought to market the first creative collective of it’s kind which included established international creators from Jason Zada to WeFail, Nathan Jurevicius, Zeitguised, to Ryan Matthew Cohn, Alex McLeod and Ji Lee.

-Amy crossed paths with Daniel Leonard (Medicine Circle) and began her own healing journey.
-She was called to train in 2015 in Shamanic Healing.
-Was initiated as a Shamanic practitioner in 2016 and in 2017 founded her practice focusing on survivors of trauma and creatives (often the same thing).
-Amy also has experience working with those on the spectrum, people living with long term or chronic illness, as well as children.
-Amy enjoys working with differently abled people and finds purpose in being a steward of children.
-Amy is of Scottish, French, Puerto Rican (Taino) and Filipino descent and brings all of these modalities into her practice.
+In 2012 Amy crossed paths with renowned Shamanic practitioner Daniel Leonard (Medicine Circle) and began her shamanic healing journey.
+She was called to practice in 2015 in Shamanic Healing.
+Was initiated as a Shamanic practitioner in 2016, and in 2017 founded her practice focusing on survivors of trauma and creatives (often the same thing).
+In her practice Amy works both remotely and in person and enjoys working with entrepreneurs, artists, differently abled people, and finds purpose in being a steward of children.

-Testimonials about Amy’s healing workTestimonials about Amy’s creative work
+Testimonials about Amy’s healing work – Amy’s creative work

 “Amy Miranda is relentless in her revealing of the power of art, written word and fact “